blockchain-ebook/nodejs-blockchain/chapter1/README.md

 More importantly, the database, which is distributed across P2P networks, holds a copy of each node, and everyone can access it publicly and view the transaction records.
 In other words, not only can both parties see the transaction result, but the entire network can see it.
 It is open, transparent and traceable, so you have to believe it.

 This is the credit guarantee of Crypto.
 No economic actions can be achieved without trust.
 This invention of Crypto opens a door for open, transparent and traceable credit system, and provide infinite possibilities for imagination by companies, organizations and individuals.
-Later, I will continue to share the code of the blockchain of Yishu, <<the mysterious blockchain>> (to be completed).
+Later, I will continue to share the code of the blockchain of Yishu, "the mysterious blockchain" (to be completed).

 #### (4) Consensus Mechanism